guannan-kwok/guannan-kwok/README.md

 ## About Me
 Hi I'm Matthew Kwok.

-I am an independent ux and visual design professional interested in 2D/3D content creation as well as AR/VR experiences.
+I am a ux and visual design professional interested in 2D/3D content creation as well as AR/VR experiences.
 I also enjoy digital photography - in particular wildlife and architecture.

 I am currently working on a digital avatar creation and customization as well as continuing to publish new content to my asset library which includes models, materials and vector grpahics used in my projects.